rockfordlhotka/rockfordlhotka.github.io/_posts/2020-03-30-Choosing-Client-UI-Tech-in-Early-2020.md

 Green is good, yellow is doable but perhaps limited or challenging, red is hard or impossible, gray is not applicable.

-You can see clearly that Xamarin and Blazor are the most capable and flexible of the options.
+You can see clearly that Xamarin is the most capable and flexible of the options, but it lacks the simplicity of web deployment.
+Blazor has web deployment and offers a great deal of capability.
+And it is a good bet that Blazor will have more capabilities in the future.